 Looking to get a new HVAC system and want to estimate HVAC replacement cost?
-The replacement cost and installation costs of a HVAC system is determined by the size of your house.
+The replacement cost and installation costs of a HVAC system are determined by the size of your house and the size of the HVAC system you want to install.

 On average, the replacement cost of a HVAC unit is between $2,500 and $5,000.
 Take note the replacement cost and installation cost can go up if your home heating and air conditioning unit requires extensive new ductwork.